jcs/mailstation-tools/README.md

 See [loader.txt](docs/loader.txt) for a more thorough explanation.

-tl;dr:

-- Obtain a DB25 parallel Laplink cable.
-Be sure to verify the pin-out as it is not a straight-through DB25 modem or printer cable.
+- Connect a Teensy loader or Laplink parallel port cable to the DB25 port on the Mailstation.

 - With the Mailstation off, hold down the `Function`+`Shift`+`T` keys and press the `Power` button to turn it on.
 Instead of booting up to the Cidco logo,